The LORD and the Lord: an interactive online study

 2 Peter 2:1 But there were false prophets also among the people, even as there shall be false teachers among you, who privily shall bring in damnable heresies, even denying the Lord (despotes: the Lord Jesus Christ is the owner of the church since he redeemed us with his own blood) that bought them, and bring upon themselves swift destruction.

-Aramaic: Aramaic: Lordemp seemingly only Aramaic correspondent to despotes
+Aramaic: Aramaic: Lordemp Greek: despotes

 Latin: lord, not a synonym of despotes